chaitanyarahalkar/Frost-Linux/docs/README.md

 Your privacy is our concern.
 All the applications pre-installed are checked for privacy violations before considering.
 Any data sent over is through an anonymous channel for diagnostic purposes.
 Frost OS is highly skeptic about security.
 It uses a custom built & stable Linux kernel enhanced for security.
 It uses Linux-Hardened, a Linux kernel implementation providing an overlay of security.

-- Userspace ASLR comparison: Linux-Hardened provides an improved implementation of Address Space Layout Randomization for userspace processes.
+- **Userspace ASLR comparison**: Linux-Hardened provides an improved implementation of Address Space Layout Randomization for userspace processes.
-- Restriced access to kernel logs: Kernel logs contain critical information which may prove useful to an exploiter.
+- **Restriced access to kernel logs**: Kernel logs contain critical information which may prove useful to an exploiter.
 The kernel ensures limited access to these logs, ensuring that sensitive information is not leaked.
-- Restricting module loading: This feature ensures that only signed (with a valid key) kernel modules are loaded into the kernel.
+- **Restricting module loading**: This feature ensures that only signed (with a valid key) kernel modules are loaded into the kernel.
-- Restricting access to kernel pointers in the proc filesystem
+- **Restricting access to kernel pointers in the proc filesystem**
-- Limited Ptrace scope: It prevents processes from performing a ptrace call on other processes outside of their scope without CAP_SYS_PTRACE.
+- **Limited Ptrace scope**: It prevents processes from performing a ptrace call on other processes outside of their scope without CAP_SYS_PTRACE.
 While many debugging tools require this for some of their functionality, it is a significant improvement in security.
 Without this feature, there is essentially no separation between processes running as the same user without applying extra layers like namespaces.
 The ability to attach a debugger to an existing process is a demonstration of this weakness.
-- PIDs of other users' processes remain hidden
+- **PIDs of other users' processes remain hidden**

 The hardened kernel comes with Openwall's [Linux Kernel Runtime Guard](https://www.openwall.com/lkrg).
 It is a [loadable kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module) that performs runtime integrity checking of the Linux kernel and detection of security vulnerability exploits against the kernel.